Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Uniform Consistency of General Estimator

 In this section, our aim is to first obtain an upper bound for $ \max_{1 \le j \le p } \| \tilde{\alpha}_j - \alpha_{j}^* \|_2,$ which is essential in getting consistency of estimates of rows of the precision matrix.
 We explain three random terms that will be essential understanding our estimation error bounds.
 Let $P_{\hat{B}}$ be the projection matrix onto the range $\hat{B}$, i.e. $P_{\hat{B}}= \hat{B} [ \hat{B}' \hat{B}]^+ \hat{B}' = \hat{B} \hat{B}^+$, and the last equality is by Moore-Penrose matrix inverse rules such as (134) of \cite{bsmw22}.
 Define the rank of $Y_{-j} P_{\hat{B}}$ as

 This term reflects the complexity, and increases the variance of the estimation of rows of the precision matrix, as we show below in Theorem \ref{l1-gl}.
 Define

 which is the $\hat{r}_j$- th largest singular value (squared, scaled by n) of $Y_{-j} P_{\hat{B}}$ ($n \times p-1$ matrix).
-This last term is obtained when we project $Y_{-j}$ onto range of $\hat{B}$, and will reduce the bias of estimating the rows of the precision matrix in Theorem \ref{l1-gl} below.
+This last term is obtained when we project $Y_{-j}$ onto range of $\hat{B}$, and will reduce both the bias and variance of estimating the rows of the precision matrix in Theorem \ref{l1-gl} below.
+It can be considered as size of the signal, and its key to consistency of our estimators.
 Next, we define

 where $M_{\hat{B}}:= I_{p-1} - P_{\hat{B}}$, and $Y_{-j} M_{ \hat{B}}$ is $n \times p-1$ matrix.
 This term is the largest singular value of $Y_{-j} M_{\hat{B}}$ matrix scaled by $n$, and it represents the bias stemming from using a hidden factor structure to estimate $Y_{-j}$.
 This last term will increase the bias of estimating the rows of the precision matrix.